Parameterizing the Angular Distribution of Emission: A Model for TOF-PET Low-Count Reconstruction

 In this section, we propose an implementation of this new approach to PET reconstruction.
 Correction factors associated to attenuation, detector efficiency, randoms and scatters are omitted for simplicity.
-The Python/MATLAB convention was used when a subset of the dimension of a matrix/tensor is fixed, e.g., $P_{:,i}^t$ is equivalent to $\{P_{j,i}^t| j \in [1, J]\}$.
+The Python convention was used when a subset of a tensor is taken, e.g., $P_{:,i}^t$ is equivalent to $\{P_{j,i}^t| j \in [1, J]\}$.
 Also, the term pixel was used interchangeably for voxel since a part of the model is described for 2D reconstruction.
 Let $y_j^t$ be the number of coincidences observed in projection $j$ at the TOF bin $t$ and $P$ the TOF system matrix of a scanner.
 The likelihood model consists of solving $y_j^t\sim\textrm{Poisson}( \sum_i P_{j,i}^t \lambda_i), \forall j, t$ with $\lambda_i$ being the number of coincidences originating from the pixel $i$.
 The expected contribution of pixel $i$ to projection $j$ and TOF bin $t$ for a given estimate $\lambda$ is $P_{j,i}^t \lambda_i$.
 To fully exploit ultra-fast TOF resolution, the TOF information needs to be finely discretized.
-This will result in $y$ being sparse and low counts, which makes its approximation with $P_{j,i}^t \lambda_i$ highly prone to bias.
+This results in $y$ being sparse and low counts, which makes its approximation with $P_{j,i}^t \lambda_i$ highly prone to bias.

 We propose to extend the parametrization of the reconstruction model to include the projection space.
 Let $\phi_{j, i}$ define the number of coincidences emitted from pixel $i$ and observed in projection $j$.
 In that case, $\lambda_{i} = \sum_{j}{\phi_{j, i}}$ and the expected contribution of $\phi_{j,i}$ to $y_j^t$ is $Q_{j,i}^{t} \phi_{j, i}$, where $Q_{j,i}^{t}$ is the probability of a coincidence originating from pixel $i$ and observed in projection $j$ to be observed in TOF bin $t$.
 Consequently, $Q_{j,i}^{t} R_{j,i} \approx P_{j,i}^t $ where $R$ is the TOF-less system matrix of the scanner.
 Introducing this parameterization in the log-likelihood model results in